 If it’s true that content marketing is now the emerging way for companies to get and keep customers, they may no longer have a choice to just sit back and be content consumers in their industry.
 Whatever classification your business falls into, decisions, methods and resources may now have to be allocated to either become a content creator, curator and distributor.
 If not, an organization runs the risk of being eclipsed by competitors.

 So how are exactly will you do this?
 Buck the well documented behavioral characteristics outlined above and organically grow the number of content creators with voluntary participation?
 Pretend that every employee will suddenly become part of the 1% and do this because it’s the new thing?
 And do you pray that they will able to actually tell engaging stories, share them consistently and then encourage your prospects and customers to join in?

 Good luck with that.

-It’s time to get real and align the promise of Content Marketing with the realities of your business goals.
+It’s time to align the promise of Content Marketing with the realities of your business goals.
 For only those with proven methodologies and resources that are fluent and knowledgeable with story telling and how to turn content creation and distribution into business value are going to be able to deliver on the promise of Content Marketing.

 Time to share.

 What do you think?
 Does the promise in this new method of marketing live up to the expectations or hype?
 Or it a vision full of peril?
 Will you just outsource the whole enchilada and see if it delivers any business value?
 Share your thoughts.